nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/AUTHENTICATION.md

 1. If the item is there, the user is authenticated and the application renders.
 1. If the item is not there, render the Login form instead.
 1. When the user fills out the form and clicks the submit button, query the API to see if a user with the specified email already exists.
-1. If the user already exists, and the passwords match, set the `kennel_customer` item in local storage, and display the Dashboard.
+1. If the user already exists, set the `kennel_customer` item in local storage, and display the Dashboard.
-1. If the user exists, but the passwords don't match, display an alert about that to the user.
 1. If the user does not exist, alert that fact to the user.

 ## Requiring User to Login